wp-plugins/php-browser-detection/readme.txt

 Tags: php, browser detection, browser, internet explorer, iphone, mobile, browscap, detection
 Version: 2.2
 Tested up to: 3.6-beta1
-Stable tag: trunk
+Stable tag: 2.2

 PHP Browser Detection is a WordPress plugin used to detect a user's browser.
-This version (2.2) is a fairly big update so please report any bugs or issues.
+This version 2.2 is a fairly big update so please report any bugs.

 == Description ==